sigmdel/domoticz_button/README.md

 A default device can be defined in the configuration.
 The status of that device will be shown whenever the displayed is refreshed after being blanked because of inactivity.
 Without a defined default device, the device shown on the display when activating the display will remain the same that was shown just before the display was turned off.

 If the default device is set to be active, then the push-button can be used to toggle the state of the device whenever the display is turned off.
-In other words, when an active default device is defined, **Domoticz button** can be viewed as a remote button for that device when the display is blanked.
+In other words, when an active default device is defined, the **Domoticz button** can be viewed as a remote button for that device when the display is blanked.

 The configuration parameters (see [config](#config) that set the default device number and whether its active or not are